Laws of Quantum Programming: A Framework of Quantum Programming

 \end{defn}

-Here, $\overline{q}:=|\psi\>$ means that quantum register (i.e. a sequence of quantum variables) $\overline{q}$ is initialised in state $|\psi\>$. $C$ stands for an arbitrary quantum circuit defined in Eq. (\ref{def-QC}). $\mathbf{skip}, \mathbf{abort}$ and sequential composition $P_1;P_2$ are the same as in classical programming.
+Here, $\iinit{\qbar}{|\psi\>}$ means that the quantum register (i.e., a sequence of quantum variables) $\qbar$ is initialised in state $|\psi\>$. $C$ stands for an arbitrary quantum circuit defined in Eq. (\ref{def-QC}). $\iskip$, $\iabort$ and sequential composition $P_1; P_2$ are the same as in classical programming.
 Quantum measurement $M$, represented by a set of linear operators $M = \{M_i\}_{i\in\mathcal{J}}$ satisfying the completeness equation $\sum_{i\in\mathcal{J}}M_i^\dag M_i = I$, is employed as the guard of branch statements.
-The if-statement means that a measurement $M$ is performed on quantum register $\overline{q}$, and if the outcome is $m$, then the corresponding subprogram $P_m$ is executed next.
-It is fundamentally different from the quantum if-statement defined in the above subsection.
-The control flow of this if-statement is classical and determined by classical information; that is, the outcomes of measurement $M$.
-In sharp contrast, the control flow of quantum if-statement is quantum, as discussed in the above subsection.
-We often abbreviate $\mathbf{if} (\square m\cdot M[\overline{q}]=m\rightarrow P_m)\ \mathbf{fi}$ to $\mathbf{if}[\overline{q}] (\square m\cdot m\rightarrow P_m)\ \mathbf{fi}$ whenever $M$ is the measurement in the computational basis of qubits.
-The \textbf{while}-loop performs a measurement (with only two possible outcomes $0$ and $1$) on $\overline{q}$; if the outcome is $1$ then the loop body $P$ is executed, and if the outcome is $0$ then the loop terminates.
+The $\kif$-statement means that a measurement $M$ is performed on quantum register $\qbar$, and if the outcome is $m$, then the corresponding subprogram $P_m$ is executed next.
+It is fundamentally different from the quantum $\kif$-statement defined in the above subsection.
+The control flow of this $\kif$-statement is classical and determined by classical information; that is, the outcomes of measurement $M$.
+In sharp contrast, the control flow of a quantum $\kif$-statement is quantum, as discussed in the above subsection.
+We often abbreviate $\iif{M}{\qbar}{m}{P_m}$ to $\iif{}{\qbar}{m}{P_m}$ whenever $M$ is the measurement in the computational basis of qubits.
+The $\kwhile$-loop performs a measurement (with only two possible outcomes $0$ and $1$) on $\qbar$; if the outcome is $1$ then the loop body $P$ is executed, and if the outcome is $0$ then the loop terminates.
 So, its control flow is also classical.

-This simple quantum programming language will be expanded by adding recursion and nondeterministic choice in Sections \ref{sec-recur} and \ref{sec-nondet}, respectively.
+This simple quantum programming language will be expanded by adding recursion and nondeterministic choice in Sections~\ref{sec-recur} and~\ref{sec-nondet}, respectively.